bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 * CI/CD pipeline tools
 * And of course, strong communication and collaboration skills, since DevOps Engineers often work closely with development and operations teams

 This area of comparison between cloud engineers versus DevOps engineers has the most overlap.
-As a cloud engineer, you’ll be expected to have mastery of a lot of the same tools as you would as a DevOps engineer.
-In the list below, I’ve noted all the areas of overlap between DevOps engineers and cloud engineers.
+As a cloud engineer, you'll be expected to have mastery of a lot of the same tools as you would as a DevOps engineer.
+In the list below, I've noted all the areas of overlap between DevOps engineers and cloud engineers.

-You’ll need:
+You'll need:

 * Strong experience with cloud infrastructure providers like AWS, GCP, Azure, and their services (overlaps with DevOps)
 * Experience with (IAC tools, such as Terraform, and cloudFormation (overlaps with DevOps)